Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Calculation method and the simulation setup

 by repeating the singular-value decomposition (SVD).
 Here, $i_n=1,2$ denotes the spin degrees of freedom at the $n$-th site, $A_n^{(i_n)}$ denotes a $D\times D$ matrix, and this size $D$ is called the bond dimension.
 The upper bound for the entanglement entropy of $\ket{\Psi}$ is given by $\ln D$.
 Therefore, the MPS gives a useful tool to study the many-body states with low entanglement entropies, such as the ground state of the $(1+1)$d gapped systems~\cite{Stoudenmire_2012,Wall_2012}.
 For the 2-flavor Schwinger model, we arrange the site index $n$ and the flavor index $f$ on the 1d lattice with the single index to apply DMRG.
 The ordering of the indices is chosen so that the behavior of entanglement entropy is reproduced appropriately with a reasonable bond dimension.
 This point is discussed in Appendix~\ref{sec:order_of_index}.

 The DMRG is a variational algorithm based on the MPS.
 In each step of the algorithm, the matrices are updated to decrease the energy $E=\Braket{\Psi|H|\Psi}$ as a cost function.
 In addition, we perform the low-rank approximation and thus the smaller singular values are discarded, which amount to an error $\Delta$.
 We determine the bound dimension by setting the maximal bond dimension and also the cutoff parameter $\varepsilon$ on the error so that $\Delta\le\varepsilon$.
 Smaller $\varepsilon$ gives a better approximation, but it also requires a larger bond dimension and increases the computational costs.
-We can also effectively calculate the expectation values or correlation functions of local operators by rewriting those operators in the form of matrix product operators (MPOs) and then taking contractions with the ground state $\ket{\Psi}$.
+We can also effectively calculate the expectation values or correlation functions of local operators by rewriting those operators in the form of matrix product operators (MPOs) and then taking contractions with the ground state $\ket{\Psi}$.\footnote{ The bond dimension of the MPO is determined similarly by a cutoff parameter $\varepsilon$ in the SVD.
+We set $\varepsilon=10^{-13}$ for MPOs, which is sufficiently small so that the bond dimension of the MPO is saturated.}

 We can use DMRG to obtain the low-energy excited states in a recursive way.
-Assume that we already find the energy eigenstates $\ket{\Psi_{k'}}$ with $k'=0,1,\ldots, k-1$ from below.
-Then, we apply the same technique to find the $k$-th state $\ket{\Psi_k}$ by changing the Hamiltonian for the cost function as
+Assume that we already find the energy eigenstates $\ket{\Psi_{\ell'}}$ with $\ell'=0,1,\ldots, \ell-1$ from below.
+Then, we apply the same technique to find the $\ell$-th state $\ket{\Psi_\ell}$ by changing the Hamiltonian for the cost function as

 where $W>0$ is a weight to impose the orthogonality.
 We can generate the excited states from the ground state to any level step by step.